viviparous/preplish/README.md

 perl -de 0

-If you need more features, this Perl REPL is a good alternative:
+If you need more features, this Perl REPL is a well-known alternative:

 https://metacpan.org/pod/Reply